Frequently Asked Questions About Colonoscopy and Sigmoidoscopy

 Because colonoscopy is usually done with drugs that make you sleepy, most people miss work the day of the test.
 Ask your doctor if you’ll need to miss work for a sigmoidoscopy.
 You might want to schedule the test the day after a scheduled day off, so you can be at home the day before without taking an extra day off.

 How will I feel afterward?
 Will I need someone to drive me home?

 Most people feel OK after a colonoscopy.
 They may feel a bit woozy from the drugs (anesthesia).
 They’ll be watched as they wake up.
 They may have some gas because of the air that was pumped into the bowel, which can cause cramping and discomfort.
 Because of the medicines given for the test, you will need someone to take you home.

 After a sigmoidoscopy, you get up and walk out.
 There should be no problem driving yourself home, as long as you have not had any drugs to make you sleepy during the test.

 What if they find something?

-If a small polyp is found, your doctor will probably remove it.
+If a small polyp is found, your doctor will probably remove it during the test.
 Over time some polyps could become cancer.
 If your doctor sees a large polyp, a tumor, or anything else abnormal, a biopsy (by-op-see) will be done.
 For the biopsy, part or all of the polyp or abnormal area is taken out through the colonoscope or sigmoidoscope.
-It’s sent to a lab to be checked under a microscope for cancer or pre-cancer cells.
+It’s sent to a lab for a doctor to look at under a microscope and check for cancer or pre-cancer cells.

 If a polyp or colorectal cancer is found during sigmoidoscopy, you will need to have a colonoscopy later to check for polyps or cancer in the rest of your colon.